-Tummy aches can be a regular part of growing up.
-But severe pain, mild pain that lasts, or stomach pain that’s consistent to one area (like the lower right side of the belly), that goes along with fever or vomiting, or that make the child inconsolable, should be checked out as soon as possible.
+Stomach pain can be a regular part of growing up.
+But severe pain, mild pain that lasts, or pain that’s consistent to one area, goes along with fever or vomiting, or makes the child inconsolable should be checked out.

-When is a fever cause for alarm (or an ER visit)?
+When is a fever cause for an ER visit?
 A rectal temp of 100.4°F in babies under 3 months or 102.2°F in kids 3 months to 3 years.
-For older kids, it depends on their other symptoms and behavior.
+For older kids, it depends on other symptoms and behavior.

-A little cough or cold is probably nothing to worry about, but wheezing or severe coughing should be checked out by a doctor right away.
-For trouble breathing, call 9-1-1.
-EMTs can start emergency treatment before kids reach the hospital.
+A cough or cold is probably nothing to worry about, but wheezing or severe coughing should be checked out right away.
+For trouble breathing, call 911 immediately.

-Kids feel pain differently than adults: The smallest cut can lead to the loudest howls, while the more serious head injury or broken bone generates a lot less fuss.
-Why wonder?
-Our pediatric ER team can get answers fast and get kids on the road to healing.
+The smallest cut can lead to the loudest howls, while the more serious head injury or broken bone generates a lot less fuss.
+Our pediatric ER team can get answers fast.

 Not every ache, pain or concern will send you to an ER, but here are some symptoms you should always take seriously (and to the nearest emergency room).
 But don’t worry, we’re removing the wait across our ERs to make sure you get the help you need fast.

 If something tells you your stomach pain is serious, listen to your “gut.”
 If pain is severe or comes with stomach tenderness, vomiting or dizziness — call 911 or go to your nearest ER.